Angle Tolerance

 Rectangular and square duct sections, transitions, and plenums in galvanised steel.
 Long bend capability handles full-length duct sides without seam welding.

-316 stainless steel angle, Z-section, and hat-section stiffeners for marine equipment frames and offshore module support structures.
+316 stainless steel angle, Z-section and hat-section stiffeners for marine equipment frames and offshore module support structures.
 Heavy plate up to 12 mm.

 Six steps, transparent at every stage.
 Most orders quote within 24 hours.

-DXF, DWG, PDF, or STEP.
+DXF, DWG, PDF, STEP or native CAD files.
 We accept most 2D/3D formats.

-Bending looks simple — but springback, flange length minimums, and bend sequence planning are where most jobs go wrong.
+Bending looks simple — but springback, flange length minimums and bend sequence planning are where most jobs go wrong.
 We get this right the first time.

 Our laser cutting and CNC bending are in the same facility.
 Laser-cut blanks go straight to the press brake — same day when needed.
 No dimensional shift from inter-supplier handoff, no re-quoting, no split delivery.
-Your flat pattern and bent part are dimensionally consistent by design.

 Understand when CNC bending is the right choice versus roll forming, stamping, or manual bending.